PHPSocialNetwork/phpfastcache/docs/OPTIONS.md

 * **redisClient** _| \Redis (default: null)_ `[>=V7]` An optional Redis Client created outside Phpfastcache's scope.
 This option overrides every _Host/Authenticating_ options
 * **predisClient** _| \Predis\Client (default: null)_ `[>=V7]` An optional Predis Client created outside Phpfastcache's scope.
 This option overrides every _Host/Authenticating_ options

-These options differs depending the driver that you are using, see **/Examples** folder for more information about these options.
+These options differ depend on the driver that you are using, see **/Examples** folder for more information about these options.

 \* Drivers like _CouchBase_, _MongoDb_, _(P)redis_, _Ssdb_, etc.